-Depending on the grades you've achieved, you may need to consider an alternative course.
+Depending on the grades you've achieved, we may need to consider you for an alternative course.
 Our alternative offers (changed course offers) are usually in a similar subject and are designed to help you get back on track with your original chosen course.

-Alternative offers may include a different USW course, a place on a Certificate of Higher Education (Cert HE) course, a foundation year/degree, or HND.
-We may also recommend an Access course, or a course at one of our partner colleges.
+Alternative offers may include a different USW course, a place on a Certificate of Higher Education (Cert HE) course, foundation year, foundation degree, or HND.

 Don't worry - there will be other people in the same situation as you and the fees are exactly the same as the degree.
 Find out more about our Cert HE courses, including details of accommodation and finance factors that you need to consider.

 Depending on the subjects you study, you will gain an FDA (Arts) or an FDSc (Science).
-On completion you will have opportunity to “top-up” to an honours degree.
-Please note some top up courses require applicants to achieve higher grades than a pass mark and this criteria will be included on the individual course page.
-In addition some STEM courses require a two year top up rather than one.
+On completion you could have the opportunity to “top-up” to an honours degree.
+Please note some STEM courses require a two year top up rather than one.

 We offer 4 year degree programmes with an integrated Foundation Year in a number of subject areas for applicants who do not meet the entry criteria to go directly onto a degree course at the University of South Wales.

 HNDs combine study with practical experience.
 They usually include work placements or work-related experience and you can complete the course in two years.
 HNDs are offered in Engineering and Business.